 The College will conduct a fair, impartial, and prompt investigation in a manner that will provide all parties with a resolution.
 Fixed timelines for completion cannot be guaranteed and depending on the nature of the allegations involved, an investigation could require as many as ninety (90), if not more.
 Factors impacting this time frame, include but are not limited to, the complexity and nature of the conduct alleged, the number of parties and witnesses involved, reasonable delays in procedures for securing party advisors and required, reasonable accommodations, campus closures in the event of weather, weather-related conditions, and/or public health crisis.
 In all cases, the Title IX Coordinator or designee will provide both the Complainant and the Respondent with notice of any delays necessary as a function of separate law enforcement procedures.
-In all investigations, investigators will provide parties with written notice of their initiation of each major stage of the investigative process and with estimated times for completion of the same.
+Investigators gather, assess, and synthesize evidence, but make no conclusions, engage in no policy analysis, and render no recommendations as part of their report.